What is a beta test?

 A beta test is typically the last test performed by companies prior to releasing a product.
 It’s a test that involves real customers using the product in real environments.
 From identifying critical bugs to providing general opinions and ideas about the product, a beta test allows potential customers to be involved in the company’s product development.
 Testers have a chance to experience a new product firsthand, share their insight and ideas with a company, and help make a better product.

-Why do companies run beta tests?
+Why do companies run these tests?

-A successful beta test can have a huge impact on the success of the product, and can sometimes mean the difference between success and failure for a new product.
+A successful test can have a huge impact on the success of the product, and can sometimes mean the difference between success and failure for a new product.
 A beta test can uncover problems with a product, new marketing angles, and other key bits of information.
 So, a relatively small amount of time and money invested into a beta test can result in a big return for the company.

 What is Betabound?